Weptile/bootstrap/site/content/docs/4.6/components/alerts.md

 - If you're building our JavaScript from source, it [requires `util.js`]({{< docsref "/getting-started/javascript#util" >}}).
 The compiled version includes this.
 - Add a dismiss button and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the `.close` button.
 - On the dismiss button, add the `data-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.
-- To animate alerts when dismissing them, be sure to add the `.weptile-fade` and `.show` classes.
+- To animate alerts when dismissing them, be sure to add the `.fade` and `.show` classes.

 You can see this in action with a live demo: